 Later in life, this type of conditioning can make you feel self-critical even when you rightly take care of yourself and your own needs.
 You might get a feeling that you are not considering other people while caring for yourself.

-Learning Rules About Acceptable Appearance
+Your Inner Critic Makes You Adopt Rules About Acceptable Appearance

-This kind of motivation – the alleviation of anxiety about being unacceptable – is behind most of the Inner Critic’s original behaviour.
-It’s just that over time, most Inner Critics become so good at what they do that they just keep doing it all the time, even when we’ve left home and no longer need approval from our caregivers.
+This kind of motivation – the alleviation of anxiety about being unacceptable – is behind most of the inner critic’s original behaviour.
+It’s just that over time, most inner critics become so good at what they do that they just keep doing it all the time, even when we’ve left home and no longer need approval from our caregivers.

 When Your Critic Can’t Win

-Then there are situations where there’s nothing your Inner Critic can do to help you fit in.
+Then there are situations where there’s nothing your inner critic can do to help you fit in.

-When parents and caregivers constantly judge a child, even unknowingly, or project their own anxieties onto a child, then the Inner Critic can end up joining them.
+When parents and caregivers constantly judge a child, even unknowingly, or project their own anxieties onto a child, then the inner critic can end up joining them.

 If a parent has disowned aspects of themselves due to their own upbringing, then they’ll judge those characteristics when they emerge in their child.

-The nature of what has been disowned, the depth of disowning, and the severity of consequences for expression of those energies, will effect the power of such an Inner Critic.
+The nature of what has been disowned, the depth of disowning, and the severity of consequences for expression of those energies, will effect the power of such an inner critic.

-The Inner Critic can then become a serious inner abuser.
+The inner critic can then become a serious inner abuser.

-Change Your Relationship to the Inner Critic
+Change Your Relationship to Your Inner Critic

-Once you understand that your Inner Critic is essentially trying to help you, and feels responsible for you, you can take that responsibility yourself.
+Once you understand that your inner critic is essentially trying to help you, and feels responsible for you, you can take that responsibility yourself.

-When you take responsibility for your Critic’s anxieties, and start to make conscious decisions about the kinds of things it’s concerned about, your Inner Critic will automatically become less severe.
+When you take responsibility for your critic’s anxieties, and start to make conscious decisions about the kinds of things it’s concerned about, your inner critic will automatically become less severe.

 And when it realises you’re serious about taking responsibility for its concerns, it will willingly work with you.